yadenis/DCO-Comment-Attachment/README.md

 - Make an attachment required.
 - Specify whether the attachment will be embedded or displayed as a link.
 - Enable/Disable autoembed links (like Youtube, Facebook, Twitter, etc.) in the comment text.
-- Attach an attachment to a commented post.
 - Select an attachment image size from thumbnails available in your WordPress install.
-- Link thumbnail to full-size image with lightbox plugins support (see [FAQ](#faq) for details).
+- Link a thumbnail to a full-size image with lightbox plugins support (see [FAQ](#faq) for details).
+- Open a full-size image in a new tab or link thumbnail to the attachment page.
 - Enable/Disable multiple upload.
 - Combine images to gallery.
 - Select an attachment image size for the images gallery.